ijzm/RespriteHero/README.md

 ## Version History

+* 0.2.1
+	* Added a cache to hopefully improve performance and fix graphical errors.
 * 0.2.0
 	* You can now change the textures of items that have charges.
 Just create the file [ItemName]_[ChargeNumber].png
 * 0.1.1